Skip to content

 Agent-to-Agent (A2A) Protocol

-An open standard for inter-agent communication — enabling agents built on different frameworks to discover capabilities, delegate tasks, and exchange structured results over HTTP.
+An open protocol for inter-agent communication — enabling agents built on different frameworks to discover capabilities, delegate tasks, and exchange structured results over HTTP.

 MCP connects agents to tools.
 A2A connects agents to agents.
-When a client needs capabilities it does not have, A2A provides a standard way to discover a remote agent, delegate a task, track its lifecycle, and collect structured results — without requiring both agents to share a framework, runtime, or orchestrator.
+When a client needs capabilities it does not have, A2A gives it a standard way to discover a remote agent, delegate a task, track the task lifecycle, and collect structured results.
+Neither agent has to share a framework, runtime, or orchestrator.

 Google introduced A2A in April 2025 with 50+ partners including Atlassian, Salesforce, SAP, LangChain, and ServiceNow, and released the specification as open source.